-Figure 5.
-Arrow Lakes Reservoir hydrograph for 2009, 2010, 2011, 2012, and mean hydrograph from 1984-2008 (Fauquier).
+Figure 4.
+Arrow Lakes Reservoir hydrograph for 2009-2013, and mean hydrograph from 1984-2013.

-Ten tributaries were assessed as passable and 8 as inaccessible or having passage concerns during the spring low reservoir-low flow survey period (March 30-April 5) (Table 5).
 There were no passage concerns during the May Rainbow Trout migration and spawning passage assessments, when stream flows were at moderate stages and the reservoir was at about 430 m.
-Six of the 18 tributaries had passage concerns during September Kokanee passage assessments.
+Six (6) of the 18 tributaries had passage concerns during the September Kokanee passage assessments.
+Increased fall passage concerns were attributed to lower reservoir levels (i.e., over 1 m below the soft constraint target) and low to very low stream flows (Table 6).